percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 !!! warning
-    Once you upgrade to Percona Everest version 1.2.0, the process cannot be reversed.
+     Percona Everest v1.2.0 introduces breaking changes to the API.
+Once you upgrade to version 1.2.0, the process cannot be reversed.

 ## Release summary